paulsheridan/small-business-chatbot/README.md

 - It prevents an API key from sitting in browser.
 This is a security concern and something I'd rather not do, even in a non-production app.
 - It allows a lot more flexibility in data collection, metrics etc.

+I also chose not to follow TDD in creating this software and I regret it.
+I only chose to tack on a small suite of tests after all of the funcionality had been built, and those were written largely by AI.
+I generally work hard for a high degree of test coverage.

 # Notes from the development process
 ### Project Setup